pedrazaitzelg/kelleylab/lab_notebook/02_orthofinder.md

 The Orthogroups.GeneCount.tsv file in the Orthogroups results directory contains a table of per-species gene counts in each OG.
 - path: /hb/groups/kelley_lab/anne/hibernation/orthofinder_run/old_orthofinder_out/Results_out/WorkingDirectory/OrthoFinder/Results_out/Orthogroups/Orthogroups.GeneCount.tsv
-- want to condition on each value in a row bein non-zero
+- want to condition on each value in a row being non-zero
-- end up with a table with cols OG, total_gene_count
+- end up with a table with cols: OG, total_gene_count
 - quick python script to do this:
 ~~~
 import sys